- Software development

 The content streaming platform adopted the user-centric approach by following five rules: thinking big, starting small, failing quickly, and scaling fast.
 The user-centric UX features like card design and AI recommendations make the platform valuable to the users.

 Netflix was not hesitant to think big and challenge the traditional DVD business.
-In 2022, the brand value of Netflix is 29.41 billion US dollars.
+In 2022, the brand value of Netflix was 29.41 billion US dollars.

 The primary rule in using a design thinking process for product development is motivating yourself and your development team into user-centered thinking.
 The successful implementation of design thinking in product development involves using the appropriate tools and techniques.